Lydiate Abbey Hauntings

 The ruins of Lydiate Abbey

-Lydiate is a rural village found in Sefton, Merseyside.
-Lydiate Abbey can be found on Southport Road next to the beautiful Scotch Piper Inn, established in 1320 and is said to be the oldest inn in Lancashire.
+You will find Lydiate Abbey on Southport Road next to the beautiful Scotch Piper Inn.
+The inn dates back to 1320 and is one of the oldest inns in Lancashire.

 Perhaps I should do some night time photography here.
-Who wants to join me?
+Would anyone like to join me?